simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 host machine and then scaled to the power of the corresponding simulated machine.
 The variable ``smpi/host-speed`` allows one to specify the computational speed of the host machine (in flop/s by default) to use when scaling the execution times.

-It defaults to 20kf (i.e., 20000 flop/s), but you really want to adjust it to get accurate simulation results.
+The default value is ``smpi/host-speed=20kf`` (= 20,000 flop/s).
+This
+is probably underestimated for most machines, leading SimGrid to overestimate the amount of flops in the execution blocks that are automatically injected in the simulator.
+As a result, the execution time of the whole application will probably be overestimated until you use a realistic value.

 When the code consists of numerous consecutive MPI calls, the previous mechanism feeds the simulation kernel with numerous tiny